 Herbs may strengthen and tone the body's systems.
-As with any therapy, you should work with your health care provider before starting any treatment.
-Don't use herbs by themselves to treat prostate cancer, and don't take any herbs without your doctor's supervision.
+As with any therapy, you should work with your health care provider before starting treatment.
+DO NOT use herbs by themselves to treat prostate cancer, and do not take any herbs without your doctor's supervision.
 Some herbs can interfere with cancer treatment.

 Acupuncture may provide relief from side effects of orchiectomy, removal of the testes.
 Studies also support using acupuncture to relieve pain that often happens when cancer has spread, particularly to the bones.
-A National Institutes of Health statement released in 1997 also supports acupuncture to reduce nausea from chemotherapy.
+Many health authorities also support acupuncture to reduce nausea from chemotherapy.

 Evidence suggests acupuncture can be valuable for cancer-related symptoms, particularly nausea and vomiting that often goes with chemotherapy treatment.
 Studies have also found that acupuncture may help reduce pain and shortness of breath.
-Acupressure, or pressing on rather than needling acupuncture points, may also help control breathlessness and is something people can learn and then use to treat themselves.
+Acupressure, or pressing on rather than needling acupuncture points, may also help control breathlessness, and it is something people can learn and use to treat themselves.